Lord Mayor’s Office

 Since the Local Government Act 1972 (section 3.1), the Lord Mayor must be a member of the City Council.
 Previously, under the Local Government Act 1933, the Lord Mayor could be elected from ‘those qualified’ - which roughly equated to all those entitled to vote in the area.
 In Birmingham, an agreed formula is applied so that a candidate is presented to the Council from the major political groups in a frequency proportional to their representation on the Council.

-Lord Mayors act as Chair of the Council, and are non-political and non-executive during their term of office – this means that they don’t represent any political party while in the role and don’t hold any decision making powers.
+Lord Mayors act as Chair of the Council, and are non-political and non-executive during their term of office – this means that they do not represent any political party while in the role and do not hold any decision making powers.
 As the First Citizen of Birmingham, the Lord Mayor represents not only the City, but also the people of Birmingham.

 Each Lord Mayor is installed (appointed) into office at the Annual General Meeting of the City Council, usually in May, and stands for one year.
 In normal circumstances, the Lord Mayor becomes the Deputy Lord Mayor for the following year.